Spring Northeast Real Estate Guide

 Quick Facts

-Spring Northeast offers a distinctive blend of suburban tranquility and easy access to the dynamic core of Houston.
-Positioned about 25 miles north of the city, this large area is characterized by its lush, wooded environments, varied housing options, and a history that dates back to the 1830s.
+Spring Northeast offers a distinctive blend of suburban tranquility and convenient access to the dynamic core of Houston.
+Positioned about 25 miles north of the city, this area is defined by its lush, wooded environments, varied housing options, and a history that dates back to the 1830s.
 Originally a small railroad town, Spring Northeast has grown into a major residential and commercial hub.
-It continues to attract new residents with its combination of thoughtfully designed communities and established neighborhoods, all while preserving the historic character that is still evident in places like Old Town Spring.
+It continues to attract new residents with its combination of thoughtfully designed communities and established neighborhoods that provide a respite from urban density.

 Overview of Spring Northeast Neighborhood